Top 1% Frisco & Plano Realtors | Bale Real Estate GroupTop 1% Frisco & Plano Realtors | Bale Real Estate Group

 Important questions include:

-• Is the buyer truly qualified?
+• Is the buyer fully pre-approved?

 • Has the lender been contacted?